Garlic Confit and Garlic Oil

 - Peel the garlic and use a knife to cut the brown root off each peeled garlic clove; then place them in a medium saucepan.
 Then pour oil over the garlic; enough to cover it.

-- Store the confit in the fridge in its oil.
-It will keep up to 2 months if stored properly.
+- Store in a clean glass jar in the refrigerator for up to 7 days.
+For long-term storage, freeze in ice cube trays for up to 4 months.
+Do not store at room temperature.
 Add this roasted garlic to your favorite dishes, and you won’t have to worry about storing it because it will be gone much sooner than that.

 (The products above contain sponsored links to products we use and recommend)